 Let’s say that your business is a big one and you have different categories.
 Which one do you promote on your banner ads?
 Do you include everything in the same banner ad or does every category have its own group of ads?

-Amazon is a great example on how to create a banner ad for every service you offer.
+Amazon is a great example of how to create a banner ad for every service you offer.
 Just look at how they designed them for “Amazon Prime”.
-Also, do you see how important A/B testing is for them and how they use their message, colors and CTA buttons?
+Also, do you see how important A/B testing is for them and how they use their message, colors, and CTA buttons?

 This is why we always tell our users to experiment with their banner ads and then measure to see which one is performing better.

-Bing is a great example on how to design a banner ad for the right user.
+Bing is a great example of how to design a banner ad for the right user.

 What’s the main color of your brand?
 How do you make your banner ad stand out?
 AOL is using a wonderful color and a simple message.
 What I also love about these banner ads examples are the colors of the CTA buttons with the clear message “Get Started Now”.